The US AI Regulatory Landscape

 On December 11, 2025, President Trump signed “Eliminating State Law Obstruction of National Artificial Intelligence Policy.”
 The order:

-A bipartisan coalition of 36 state attorneys general publicly opposed broad federal preemption in March 2026; the Senate previously voted 99–1 to strip a similar preemption provision from the One Big Beautiful Bill Act.
-The political contest is unresolved as of April 2026.
+A bipartisan coalition of 36 state attorneys general publicly opposed broad federal preemption in March 2026; the Senate previously voted 99–1 to strip a similar preemption provision from the budget reconciliation bill, and a rumored FY2026 NDAA moratorium was omitted from the final bill text.
+No federal statute or court has preempted or paused state AI law; the political contest remains unresolved as of June 2026.

 Senate AI Working Group and proposed federal bills